diambra/docs/content/handsOnReinforcementLearning/_index.en.md

 There are multiple advantages related to the use of these libraries, to name a few: they provide high quality RL algorithms, efficiently implemented and continuously tested, they allow to natively parallelize environment execution, and in some cases they even support distributed training using multiple GPUs in a single workstation or even in cluster contexts.

-We will provide guidance and examples using some of the options listed down here.
+The next section provides guidance and examples using some of the options listed down here.

 <div>
   <figure style="margin-top:0px;margin-bottom:40px; margin-right:1%; margin-left:3%; float:left; width:30.0%">